 - a) For a full remote audit to be conducted, the site needs to be operational with production taking place.
-In the event that the site has closed and/or no production is taking place, the full remote audit option cannot be applied. - b) The CB shall have documented procedures including criteria for assessing and approving the full remote audit process. - c) If the full remote audit is deemed to be a viable option, ICT means to be used shall be tested with the certified organization before the planned remote audit to confirm that the ICT is appropriate, suitable and effective.
-Feasibility also depends on the online connection quality. - d) Suitable support and training shall be provided on the use of ICT to the auditor and any other members of the audit team, prior to the remote audit.
-Records of these trainings shall be kept by the CB. - e) Use of remote technology shall ensure that adequate controls are in place to ensure a true representation of the site and a robust audit. - f) The requirements of IAF MD4 shall be followed.
-This mandatory document defines the rules that certification bodies and their auditors shall follow to ensure that ICT is used to optimize the efficiency and effectiveness of the audit/assessment, while supporting and maintaining the integrity of the audit process. - g) The CB shall include the requirements of IAF MD4 in their procedures for the use of ICT and personnel competence. - h) Data security and confidentiality: the use of ICT shall be mutually agreed between the auditee and the CB in accordance with information and data security measures and regulations before ICT is used.
-Video and/or audio recordings, screenshots, and storage of evidence shall also be mutually agreed and the CB shall keep record of these agreements. - i) The remote audit shall be conducted by qualified FSSC 22000 auditor/s meeting the competency requirements linked to the scope of certification as set out in the Scheme. - j) In all instances where ICT utilized is not functioning properly or preventing/hampering a robust audit, the audit shall be aborted, and suitable follow-up actions determined in line with the audit schedule and Scheme requirements.
+In the event that the site has closed and/or no production is taking place, the full remote audit option cannot be applied. - b) The CB shall have documented procedures including criteria for assessing and approving the full remote audit process. - c) If the full remote audit is deemed to be a viable option, ICT means to be used shall be tested with the certified organization before the planned remote audit to confirm that the ICT is appropriate, suitable, and effective.
+Feasibility also depends on the online connection quality.
+A weak bandwidth or limited hardware capability may slow the process to the point of inefficiency. - d) Suitable support and training shall be provided on the use of ICT to the auditor and any other members of the audit team, prior to the remote audit.
+Records of these trainings shall be kept by the CB and uploaded on the auditor's register on the Assurance Platform. - e) Use of remote technology shall ensure that adequate controls are in place to ensure a true representation of the site and a robust audit. - f) The requirements of IAF MD4 shall be followed.
+This mandatory document defines the rules that certification bodies and their auditors shall follow to ensure that ICT is used to optimize the efficiency and effectiveness of the audit/assessment, while supporting and maintaining the integrity of the audit process. - g) The CB shall include the requirements of IAF MD4 in their procedures for the use of ICT and personnel competence. - h) Data security and confidentiality: to prepare for the use of ICT, all certification, legal and customer requirements related to confidentiality, security, and data protection shall be identified and actions taken to ensure their effective implementation.
+This means that both the auditor and the auditee agree to the use of ICT and with the measures taken to fulfil these requirements. - i) The remote audit shall be conducted by an FSSC 22000 qualified auditor(s) meeting the competency requirements linked to the scope of certification as set out in the Scheme, Part 4, Section 3.5. - j) In all instances where ICT utilized is not functioning properly or preventing/hampering a robust audit, the audit shall be aborted, and suitable follow-up actions determined in line with the audit schedule and Scheme requirements.